AndrePatchy/42-common_core/README.md

 Source of the banner: [jotavare](https://github.com/jotavare).
 # 42 Common Core

 The 42 Common Core was developed in Paris in 2013 and is continually evaluated and developed.
-Students progress through the program by completing projects and earning points to level up, making the learning experience feel like a game.
+Students progress through the program by completing projects and earning experience to level up, making the learning experience feel like a game.

 This repository contains code developed at 42 Lisbon Common Core, from 08/04/24 to present day.